 How cold is Venice in winter?

 Good question.
-The average temperate in Venice in December is between 1°C and 7°C – that’s 34°F to 45°F. So definitely on the chilly side for sure!
-Essentially, Venice is cold, damp and grey during the winter months, with December and January as the two coldest months of the year.
+The average temperate in Venice in December is between 1°C and 7°C – so definitely on the chilly side for sure!
+Essentially, Venice is cold, damp and grey during the winter months, with December and January being the two coldest months of the year.

 Here’s what you should see and do in Venice in winter…